Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Particle Flow

-Alternatively to a dynamic solution of (\ref{eq:elliptic-equation}) and to original particle flows, it is possible to demonstrate that if the drift is taken to solve the continuity equation (\ref{eq:continuity-equation}) under a stationary potential field (conservative field) related to a stationary, locally\footnote{log-concave in the vicinity of the density maxima.} log-concave density of the form ${p\left(\mathrm{x},T\right)=\pi\left(\mathrm{x}\right)\propto\exp\left(-\psi\left(\mathrm{x}\right)\right)}$, then the flow (\ref{eq:flow-equation}) produces the maximum-a-posteriori estimate $\hat{\mathrm{x}}_{MAP}$ after an appropriate time horizon $\lambda\ge T$ (see \emph{Theorem~\ref{thm:T3}} in the Appendix\emph{~}\ref{sec:Proofs}).
-A similar concept is used in optimisation algorithms based on gradient descent.
-The obvious problem with this approach is that it provides a first-order estimate, being unable to capture higher-order aspects of a target posterior density.
-Thus, on the assumption of a stationary potential field, in terms of minimising the free energy functional, the optimal way a particle flow could describe the filtering density precisely up to an arbitrary moment order is by being modeled as a diffusion and, therefore, assuming a stochastic form for which the probability density would follow the Fokker-Planck equation (see \citep{Jordan1998} for details).
-This observation becomes fundamental when we note that, generally speaking, obtaining an accurate approximation to a single stationary potential field is easier than obtaining a sequence of accurate approximations to a dynamic potential field, as proposed by filters based on the classical transport methodology (e.g., \citep{Reich2011}).
+In a closely related problem, as an alternative to the solution of elliptical equations or to original particle flows, it is possible to demonstrate that if the drift solves the continuity equation (\ref{eq:continuity-equation}), under a stationary potential field (conservative) related to an invariant, locally\footnote{Log-concave in the vicinity of the density maxima.} log-concave density of the form ${p\left(\mathrm{x},T\right)=\pi\left(\mathrm{x}\right)\propto\exp\left(-\psi\left(\mathrm{x}\right)\right)}$, then the flow (\ref{eq:flow-equation}) produces the maximum-a-posteriori (MAP) estimate, $\hat{\mathrm{x}}_{MAP}$, after an appropriate time horizon $\lambda\ge T$ (see \emph{Theorem~\ref{thm:T6}} in the Appendix\emph{~}\ref{subsec:Proofs-2}).
+A similar concept is used in optimization algorithms based on gradient descent.
+An evident problem with this approach is that, regardless of providing a MAP estimate, it is unable to capture higher-order aspects of a target posterior density.
+Thus, under the assumption of a stationary potential field, a stochastic particle flow seems suitable to describe a filtering density precisely up to an arbitrary moment order, by following the dynamics of a diffusion that minimizes the free energy functional (see \citep{Jordan1998} for details).
+Such stochastic flow would propagate a probability density according to the Fokker-Planck equation.
+This observation becomes fundamental when we note that, loosely speaking, obtaining a precise approximation of a stationary potential field requires less effort than obtaining a sequence of accurate approximations of a dynamic potential field.
+In this context, approximating a dynamic potential field forms the basis for the classical transport methodology (e.g., \citep{Reich2011}).

-\section{Stochastic particle flow}
+\section{Stochastic Particle Flow}